mostek-6502/Java-Telemetry-Client/README.md

 # Java-Telemetry-Client

+Rick Faszold

+XEn, LLC - USA, Missouri (c)

+October 11th, 2017

 This Java Client accepts real-time data from a micro-controller board.

 The micro-controller board outputs 80+ sensor readings in one group of data.
 In test mode, the board is capable of outputting 1,200 groups per second.
 In production mode, the